Canadian-Sheep-Federation/CSFIntershipAssessment/book-survey-data-api/README.md

 Written with Node.js, Express, database using SQLite.

 ## Running the API
-Navigate to the book-survey-data-api directory and run `node index.js`.
+Navigate to the book-survey-data-api directory, download required node modules, and run `node index.js`.
 By default the API runs on `http://localhost:3000`.

 ## API Endpoints: